Kips Bay Brewing Company: Redevelopment

 After the closure of the brewery, both of its seven story buildings remained intact and were subsequently converted into offices.
 These include 660 First Avenue at the southeast corner of 38th Street and 650 First Avenue at the northeast corner of 37th Street.
 Along with the former Yuengling Brewing complex on the Upper West Side, the Kips Bay Brewing Company is one of two groups of brewery buildings that survive in Manhattan from the period when brewing was a major industry in New York City.
-Each building has a copper-clad mansarded cupola in the French Second Empire style at the corner of the roof.
+Each building had a copper-clad mansarded cupola in the French Second Empire style at the corner of the roof.

 From 1953 to 1993, a major tenant in 660 First Avenue was CARE (Cooperative for Assistance and Relief Everywhere).
 The building served as CARE's United States headquarters for forty years until the organization moved to Atlanta.
 660 First Avenue currently serves as medical office space for the nearby NYU Langone Health academic medical center.
 650 First Avenue is a 125000 sqft building that also primarily accommodates medical office space.
 While the former brewery's large floors and windowless space would normally not be appealing to most businesses, the buildings' proximity to hospitals and other doctors made them attractive as medical office space.

 In March 2023, 650 First Avenue was purchased for $33.5 million by Lalezarian Properties, which planned to convert the structure into a residential building.
-Designed by Ismael Leyva Architects, the conversion would contain 111 apartments.
-Over 11,000 sqft of glass facade were used in a four-story addition to the top of the building.
+Designed by Ismael Leyva Architects, the residential conversion revamped the interior of the building and added four new stories, raising the height of the structure to 125 ft and removing the cupola at the corner of the roof.
+Over 11,000 sqft of glass facade were used in the four-story addition to the top of the building.
+The residential conversion yielded a total of 111 apartments, 28 of which have been designated as affordable housing units.